Guidelines for Faculty Searches

 Once the department has hired a candidate, please supply the Dean's Office with the person's address(es) and phone number(s) for the period extending until his/her move to Claremont.

 If the department has hired a tenure-track candidate, please send a copy of the full page on which the position advertisement appeared.
 Please highlight the ad in yellow.
 For all others, we suggest that you observe the following schedule:

 - Keep all search applications/dossiers for at least one year.

-- Keep the applications/dossiers of finalists for tenure-track positions (i.e., the three or four candidates who visited campus) for at least four years.
+- Keep the applications/dossiers of finalists for tenure-track positions (i.e., the two to four candidates who visited campus) for at least four years.